Connecticut Assault in the Third Degree Lawyer

 Top CT criminal attorneys will tell you that the most common way to get arrested for third-degree assault is to intend to and cause a physical injury to another person.
-Another way to get a ticket / criminal summons for third-degree assault is if you cause serious physical injury to another by way of reckless behavior.
+Another way to get a ticket criminal summons for this type of charge is if you cause serious physical injury to another by way of reckless behavior.
 Additionally, if you cause any type of injury through the criminally negligent use of a deadly weapon or dangerous instrument, you will be arrested for assault in the third degree in Connecticut.

-What are the Penalties for 3rd Degree Assault in Connecticut?
+What are the Penalties for 3rd Degree Assault?

 While Assault in the Third Degree is a misdemeanor – it is still a crime that can negatively impact your background checks and criminal record.
-If you plead or are found guilty of Assault 3rd Degree, you face up to one year in jail, a fine of $2,000.00, and a period of probation.
+If you plead or are found guilty of Assault 3rd Degree in Connecticut, you face up to one year in jail, a fine of $2,000.00, and a period of probation.

-Is there Mandatory Jail Time if I’m Arrested for Assault Third Degree in Connecticut?
+Is there Mandatory Jail Time if I’m Arrested?

 If you are accused of Assault 3rd Degree on an elderly, pregnant, or disable person under C.G.S. § 53a-61a, then a guilty plea also comes with a mandatory year in jail, which cannot be reduced.